I just signed up for NANOWRIMO.

 We'll begin with the SCA requirements for a helm (see page 11 on that link).
 Your brain is important.
 It helps you read blogs, drive cars to fight practice, and do some type of work for which you get money with which you can buy things made of leather and steel.
 The SCA would like to keep all it's members happy and healthy because sharing a love of historical minutiae and the desire to bash your friends with large sticks is just fun, dammit.
 Therefore, the SCA requires people wishing to participate in heavy weapons fighting to wear a helm meeting minimum safety standards, to keep everyone's higher brain functions functioning, so everyone can keep having fun.
 You will wear brain protection and fucking like it.

-I don't know if this meets all the standards either.
+This handsome specimen is a Basic Viking with Ocular Helm from West Coast Armoury.
+I don't know if this meets all the standards either. |

 As there is loaner gear available, I'm not purchasing a helm anytime soon because they are expensive and I want to make sure what I'm buying is going to meet standards.
 Don't buy stuff just because it's pretty, people.
 This adage applies to just about anything.
 Also, just because some individual on eBay says their stuff is legal don't make it so.
 In both the safety meaning and in the "totally not stolen out of someone's gear box at the last event" meaning.
 So I will save my pennies and consult with more learned people before I shell out for that helm.